newtonproject/NEPs/NEPS/nep-63/index.md

 ## Rationale

 Redirecting incentives to machine nodes ensures the ecosystem can meet increasing performance and reliability demands.
 Releasing all remaining locked NEW tokens over the next 12 months will enhance liquidity and unlock the full potential of the token economy.
-Retiring the NewForce system and exploring new reward mechanisms aligns with Newton DAO’s commitment to both community participation and ecosystem growth.
+Retiring the NewForce system and exploring new reward mechanisms align with Newton DAO’s commitment to both community participation and ecosystem growth.

 ---

 ## Implementation

 - The revised token distribution rules will take effect on February 1, 2025.
-- The NewForce system will stop offering rewards on February 1, 2025, and will terminate operations on August 1, 2025.
+- The NewForce system will stop offering rewards on February 1, 2025, and will terminate operations on March 1, 2025.
 - Discussions on new community reward mechanisms will be prioritized by Newton DAO.

 ---